opd-ai/desktop-companion/README.md

 See `scripts/apk_integrity_test.go` for details.

+## Network Connection Recovery

+The multiplayer networking system uses a `ConnectionManager` to handle connection lifecycle, error recovery, and reconnection with exponential backoff.
+All network operations use Go's standard library and interface types for testability.

+### Features

+- Automatic reconnection on failure (with exponential backoff)
+- Explicit error handling for connection loss and timeouts
+- Thread-safe connection state
+- Unit tests for recovery logic and error scenarios

+See `lib/network/connection.go` for implementation details.

 A lightweight, platform-native virtual desktop pet application built with Go.
 Features animated GIF characters, transparent overlays, click interactions, and JSON-based configuration.

 ## ✨ Features